telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-dashboard/building-the-social-stats-page.md

 		return axis;
 	}

-**buildSocialStatsSeries** is similarly constructed, but instead provides information for the Series of the chart, including the axis names and legend title.
-Similar trimmed for brevity:
+The `buildSocialStatsSeries` is similarly constructed, but provides information for the Series of the chart instead, including the axis names and legend title.
+Similarly, it is trimmed for brevity in the example below.

+###### Example

     function buildSocialStatsSeries() {